 - Hands on – with live bees! (weather permitting)

-Taking place in the grounds of our beautiful community garden, Martineau Gardens, and led by volunteer Beekeepers, Ray Bowers and Sam Walker (pictured here).
+Taking place in the grounds of our beautiful community garden, Martineau Gardens, and led by volunteer Beekeeper, Sam Walker (pictured right here).

-The one-day course run from 10am – 4pm (approximate finish, it may overrun a little), with a half-hour break for lunch, and cost £75. (£65 for Friends of Martineau Gardens.)
+The one-day course run from 10am – 4pm (approximate finish, it may overrun a little), with a half-hour break for lunch, and cost £60.
 Advance booking is essential.
-You will need to bring a packed lunch but hot and cold drinks are provided.
+You will need to bring a packed lunch (no bananas! – all will be explained on the course) but hot and cold drinks are provided.
 All protective clothing will be provided, but you will need to bring a pair of wellies which will stop bees getting up your trouser leg (you won’t need to wear them all day).